 The important stuff is what happens at the end.
 After the Fog King is defeated, Shulk and the Nopon head back to Colony 9.
 However, Melia stays in Alcamoth, the High Entia return, and she’s crowned Empress of the High Entia.
 Who knows what their future holds.

-So, if the soldiers beneath the leader that we think is a character from the first game fight with a mechanical similarity to the first game’s combat, I think it’s fair to say that the soldiers that fight with a mechanical similarity to the second game’s combat probably have a leader that is a character from the second game.
+So, if the soldiers led by the character from the first game fight with a mechanical similarity to the first game’s combat, while the soldiers led by the character from the second game fight with a mechanical similarity to the second game, would it be fair to assume these two worlds are crossing over?
 You still following?